 What classes will I take as part of Metro?

 See the Course Sequence for more detail.
 Once you are accepted into Metro, you will meet with the coordinator and an academic counselor or advisor to create your education plan.

 How do I apply?

-The application process for Metro is separate from SF State admissions.
 Check out our How to Apply page for more details.

 How do I register for classes?

 After you apply and are accepted into the program, you will get more details as to how to register for your classes.

 How is Metro Academy of Health different from entering CCSF as a student with an interest in Health?

 Metro Academy of Health is a program designed to give students extra support and additional exposure to health equity topics and practices.
 Students in Metro Academy of Health are part of a cohort, or learning community, moving through three or four semesters of Metro courses and health-infused general education courses together.
 There will be close advising to help students stay on track with their course selection and the Metro courses are designed to reinforce and strengthen the skills you are learning in your general education courses (writing, speaking, oral communication, and quantitative reasoning) while grounding them in a public health context.